mylastore/koa-api/README.md

 User authentication process:

 - User creates an account
-- User verifies email
+- User verifies the email
 - User logs in
 - The server sets both `token` and `refreshToken` on a secure cookie
 - We take the `token` and decode it using `jwt-decode`.
-This gets us the logged-in user's information`
+This gets us the logged-in user's information
 - If the token expires and the refreshToken is still valid we issue a new token.

 ### PM2